ys-ha/ys-ha/content/authors/admin/_index.md

 {style="text-align: justify;"}

 **Recent news:**
-- (04/2026): Our paper [Adaptive Regularization within Trust Region Methods for Stochastic Nonconvex Optimization](https://arxiv.org/pdf/2604.15457) by Ha, Shashaani, and Quoc is submitted.
+- (04/2026): Our paper [Adaptive Regularization within Trust Region Methods for Stochastic Nonconvex Optimization](https://arxiv.org/pdf/2604.15457) by Ha, Shashaani, and Tran-Dinh is submitted.
 - (03/2026): Presented research on equilibrium computation at the 2026 INFORMS Optimization Society Conference.
 - (12/2025): Served as a session chair for a simulation optimization session and presented [multi-fidelity work](https://arxiv.org/abs/2508.03901) at the 2025 Winter Simulation Conference (WSC) and the 2025 INFORMS Annual Meeting.
 - (08/2025): I will be joining Cornell University as a Postdoctoral Associate in the School of Civil and Environmental Engineering, working with Prof. Linda Nozick, starting in October 2025.
 My work will focus on developing optimization methods for stochastic game-theoretic models.